-In addition, as of October 31, 2018, we had options outstanding that, if fully exercised, would result in the issuance of 18,451,057 shares of Class B common stock and 863,277 shares of Class A common stock.
-As of October 31, 2018, we also had 4,935,983 restricted stock units, or RSUs, outstanding that, if vested and settled, would result in the issuance of shares of Class A common stock.
+In addition, we have options outstanding that, if fully exercised, would result in the issuance of shares of our Class A and Class B common stock.
+We also have restricted stock units, or RSUs, outstanding that, if vested and settled, would result in the issuance of shares of Class A common stock.
 All of the shares of Class A and Class B common stock issuable upon the exercise of stock options and vesting of RSUs and the shares reserved for future issuance under our equity incentive plans, are registered for public resale under the Securities Act.
 Accordingly, these shares will be able to be freely sold in the public market upon issuance, subject to applicable vesting requirements.